 The Office Manager is Brynn Schmitt.
-She handles school enrollment, student records, withdrawals and new families.
+She handles school enrollment, student records, withdrawals and new families alongside the Registrar and Office Assistants.
 The office manager answers parent questions concerning day-to-day activities as well as student records, but does not discuss matters of student discipline, curriculum or the classroom.